Dr. Fauci reflects on more than five decades at NIH ahead of retirement from government - NewsBreak

 Dr. Fauci reflects on more than five decades at NIH ahead of retirement from government

-MEMPHIS, Tenn. — Dr. Anthony Fauci became a household name during the pandemic, with many turning to him for lifesaving guidance and others criticizing him for his role in the handling of COVID-19.
+Washington DC — Dr. Anthony Fauci became a household name during the pandemic, with many turning to him for lifesaving guidance and others criticizing him for his role in our handling of COVID-19.

 But the last two years are just a snapshot of a career that has spanned more than five decades at the National Institutes of Health (NIH).